Leashes, Collars, Harnesses: Best Gear for Positive Training

-How to choose the most appropriate training gear for your dog.
+Positive Dog Trainer Pat Miller shares how to choose the most appropriate equipment for training your dog.

 Cotton, leather, and nylon leashes are designed to be neutral, and most dogs appear to perceive them that way, at least initially.
 If your dog makes a positive association with the leash (leash means walk - YAY!) then it can be used as a reinforcer.
 Your dog can learn to work (sit) for the leash if he learns that “sit” means the leash appears, which makes a walk happen.
 If the leash is used as a tug toy (as widely practiced by some agility trainers), then the positive association is “leash means play!” and leash-play is a reinforcer for good or excellent behavior on the agility course.